chints87/Map-project/README.md

             mapTypeControl: false
 };
 ```
-7.Add locations that you are interested, by hard-coding location names and co-ordinates you are interested in
+7.Add locations that you are interested, by hard-coding location names and co-ordinates you are interested in the *js/data.js* file
 ```javascript
 // Listing locations with titles and geocodes var locations = [